samjulien/blog/_posts/2018-08-23-react-tutorial-building-and-securing-your-first-app.markdown

 ![Welcome to React](https://cdn.auth0.com/blog/react-tutorial/welcome-to-react.png)

-After seeing your app, you can stop the server by hitting `Ctrl` + `c` (or `⌘` + `c` on MacOS X) so you can install a couple dependencies that you will need in your application.
+After seeing your app, you can stop the server by hitting `Ctrl` + `c` so you can install a couple dependencies that you will need in your application.
 So, back in your terminal and after stopping the server, run the following command:

 ```bash
 npm i react-router react-router-dom